Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Index computation

 differs from the Dirac operator

-by the zeroth-order term given by the Lee form.
+by the zeroth-order term involving Clifford multiplication by the Lee form.
 Because the index of an elliptic operator depends only on the symbol, removing the Lee form from the Dirac operator will not change the index.
 Hence, the expression on the left-hand-side of \eqref{eq:ASForNegativeDirac} equals the index of the Dirac operator \eqref{eq:DiracTwistedByDirac}.
-This index is the negative of the expression of the index of the Dirac operator
+This index is the negative of the expression of the index of the Dirac operator,

-We note that by the equality $c_1(W_{\can}^+)=c_1(X)$ given in Kotschick \cite[Fact 2.1]{KotschickSW} or Feehan and Leness \cite[Equation (7.2.13)]{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles}, we have
+We note that by the equality $c_1(W_{\can}^+)=c_1(X)$ given in Kotschick \cite[Fact 2.1]{KotschickSW} or Feehan and Leness \cite[Equation (8.2.13)]{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles}, we have